 Can I be permanently open to host?

 Yes.
 If you’re naturally up for a game most days, you can mark that as standing openness in your profile.
-It simply lets peers know your temperament hasn’t changed — nothing is automatic, and nothing is expected.
+It simply lets peers know your temperament hasn’t changed but nothing is automatic, and nothing is expected.

 Will LINKS contact clubs?